gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 * **Portable Device (PD)**: The USB device that is generally portable and is going to receive (sink) current from the USB hub or host.
 * **Standard Downstream Port (SDP)**: Complies with the definition of a hub or host as defined in USB 2.0[^usb-org-battery-charging-v1.2-spec].
 Maximum sourced current is 2.5mA when suspended, 100mA when connected, and 500mA when negotiated.
 * **Dedicated Charging Port (DCP)**: A port that does not communicate any data, but is solely for providing power for charing (and/or operating).
 It has provide between 0.5 and 5A[^usb-org-battery-charging-v1.2-spec].
 The DCP shorts out the D+ and D- lines, which the device at the other end of the cable can detect.
-* **Charing Downstream Port (CDP)**: A mixture of the above two, it both can communicate and provide power at the same levels (1.5A at 5V) as a DCP.
+* **Charging Downstream Port (CDP)**: A mixture of the above two, it both can communicate and provide power at the same levels (1.5A at 5V) as a DCP.
 Has to provide between 1.5 and 5A[^usb-org-battery-charging-v1.2-spec].

 {{% ref "fig-battery-charging-spec-rev-1.2-different-types-of-ports" %}} show the basic electrical wiring for the SDP, DCP and CDP ports defined by the BC 1.2 specification.